ddxv/app-store-dash/README.md

 ## Data & Database

 The database referred to in this repository is created by [adscrawler](https://github.com/ddxv/adscrawler), a crawler for scraping the Google & Apple play stores and storing that to a PostgreSQL database.
+That repo also contains a number of materialized views prepping data for the dashboard.

 ## API Service

-Once run api documentation can be found at `api/docs`
+`litestar run --debug` to start API.
+Once run, api documentation can be found at `api/docs`

 ## Setup